magda-io/magda/doc/api-documentation-howto.md

 # How to keep API documented

-For this project, we are using a tool called apidocjs to document the API.
-With this package, API documentation is maintained with the API implementation in source code.
+For this project, a tool called apidocjs is being used for API documentation.
+With this package, API documentation is maintained along with implementation in source code.
 This tool and additional scripts are then used to generate api HTML documentation and also swagger/openapi specification files.

 Please document apis like the following: